TalhaSiraj/Data-Structures/README.md

 # Data-Structures

-This Repository Has My Work On Data Structures using java programming language.
+This repository has my work on data structures using java programming language.